-X-scapes are committed to caring for the environment and reducing the amount of their waste that ends up in landfill sites.
-Working hard to ensure that as much material is recycled back into projects to reduce our waste, redistributing soils and aggregates wherever possible.
+X-scapes are committed to caring for the environment and reducing the amount of waste that ends up in landfill sites.
+With this in mind we Work hard to ensure that as much material is recycled back into projects to reduce our waste, redistributing soils and aggregates wherever possible.

-All timber sawdust and off-cuts are recycled into Biomass pellets for the use in wood burners that generates heat for our workshop, helping to reduce our carbon footprint.
+All timber waste, off-cuts and sawdust where possible are recycled into Biomass helping to reduce our carbon footprint.

-X-scapes are conscientious of the environment and are proud to support F.S.C with the supply of timber through their sustainably managed forests and try and source products that are not harmful to the planet.
+X-scapes are conscientious of the environment and support F.S.C with the supply of timber through their sustainably managed forests and try and source products that are not harmful to the planet.

 The UK produces more than 100 million tonnes of waste every year, And the majority of this waste ends up in Landfill sites across the country.